afwbkbc/glsmac/README.md

 ##### Art upscaling

 SMAC art is 256-color and sounds are of 22khz mono quality.
 Maybe it's possible to upscale them and improve quality in runtime.
+Voice can be generated with something like https://beta.elevenlabs.io/

 ##### Replays

 Easy recording of replays (maybe even 'auto-record replay' checkbox in options), then they can be saved, sent to others and watched, alone or as multiplayer game (host game in replay mode).
 Replays will play in usual way, like in dota2 or stacraft2.
+Maybe also add replay-to-video and streaming functions.

 ##### Javascript-based modding support